swharton1/Emissivity_Cubes/README.md

 # Emissivity_Cubes
 All the code needed to read and produce emissivity cubes.
+Now reads some key functions from SXI_Core, but the functions in SXI_Core to read in data files and ecubes are kept here so we have a version of everything here.

 Setup:
 The only setup you should need to do is open Emissivity_Cubes/__init__.py and edit the filepaths to where you keep the data, and where you want any plots to go.